Diet in type 1 diabetes

-A healthy, balanced diet is important for anyone who has diabetes, whether or not you are taking medicines to control it.
+A healthy, balanced diet is important for anyone with type 1 diabetes in addition to using injected insulin.
 The aim is to carefully manage glucose intake and blood glucose levels by eating plenty of whole grains, vegetables, fruit, nuts and fish, and keeping animal fats to a minimum by eating lean meat.

 Keeping blood glucose levels as close as possible to recommended levels is also important to avoid blood glucose highs (hyperglycaemia) and lows (also known as ‘hypos’ or hypoglycaemia), as well as the long-term complications of diabetes.

 Having diabetes doesn’t mean that you can’t eat out in restaurants or that you have to completely avoid foods containing sugar.
 But healthy eating is an important part of managing your diabetes.
 Nutritious, high fibre, low fat foods that are low or medium on the glycaemic index (GI) will help you to manage your glucose intake and your blood glucose levels, and prevent glucose highs and glucose lows.